ARTS

 This course enables students to deepen their understanding of chemistry through the study of organic chemistry, the structure and properties of matter, energy changes and rates of reaction, equilibrium in chemical systems, and electrochemistry.
 Students will further develop their problem-solving and investigation skills as they investigate chemical processes, and will refine their ability to communicate scientific information.
 Emphasis will be placed on the importance of chemistry in everyday life and on evaluating the impact of chemical technology on the environment.

-SNC4MR/IDP4UR Grade 12, (Open/University) Double Credit
+SNC4MR/IDP4UR Grade 12, (University/College) Double Credit

-Suggested Prerequisite: SBI3UR or SBI3CR
+Suggested Prerequisite: SBI 3UR or SBI 3CR

 Part of SHSM in Health and Wellness with Ross Memorial Hospital (RMH).
 Units of study will include: Medical Technologies, Pathogens and Disease, Nutritional Science, Science and Public Health issues, Biotechnology, Theory and Foundation, Processes and Methods of Research, Implementation, Evaluation, Impacts, and Consequences.
 Students will visit RMH on various occasions to meet with professionals in different departments and work through real case studies.
 This is an amazing opportunity for any students interested in post-secondary programs related to nursing, medicine, pharmacy, occupational/physical therapy, lab technician, radiology, dental, speech-language.

-Please select both SNC4MR and IDP4UR on your option sheet
+Please select both SNC 4MR and IDP 4UR on your option sheet.

 SPH 4CR Grade 12, Physics (College)